 - lip protection with SPF

-*If your child is an especially picky eater or has dietary restrictions, please pack their lunches.
+*All other meals are provided.
+If your child is an especially picky eater or has dietary restrictions, please pack their lunches.
 In addition, let Collette know so we can plan dinner accordingly.
 NO CANDY on any trip please!

 Arrive appropriately dressed for hiking, with hiking shoes on and ready to go.
 Please label all items and pack the bag with your child so that he/she will be able to identify the equipment inside.
 If you have any questions, please contact program director Collette Newell at firstname.lastname@example.org